maxindian/TenFusion-VCR/README.md

 # TenFusion-VCR
-The source is mainly to research the Vision Commonsense Reasoning.\n
+The source is mainly to research the Vision Commonsense Reasoning.

 ##The First program is Probabilistic Diffusion Model.